GoogleChromeLabs/ps-analysis-tool/README.md

 # Usage instructions

-🚧 This [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/) is currently being developed and the functionality is evolving rapidly. 🚧

 The Chrome extension provides capabilities surfaced via the extension pop-up, the Side Panel, and as Devtools panel.
 The CLI implementation parses a sitemap provided as input and outputs a JSON file listing all cookies set while navigating through the URLs in the sitemap.
 Follow the following steps to get the extension installed in your browser.

 - Clone this Cookie Analysis Tool Repository